mattermost/docs/source/process/mobile-release-process.md

     - Start posting a daily Zero Bug Balance query (posted until zero bugs or day of release)
 2. PM:
     - Prioritize reviewing major features, ensuring any bugs and UX issues get fixed
-    - Check that all major features are behind a feature flag
-    - Review Jira Backlog and move any tickets that will not be merged to the next release
 3. Dev:
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the pull request queue marked for the current release
-      - After the cut-off, any PRs that include significant code changes, require approval of the release manager before merging
+      - After the cut-off, any PRs that include significant code changes, require approval of the release manager and React Native PM before merging
+4. Build:
+    - Cut a beta build
-4. Marketing:
+5. Marketing:
     - Prepare a list of highlights to be included in the next platform release announcement

 ### B. (T-minus 11 working days) Major feature testing

 1. QA:
     - Prioritize testing merged PRs and resolved tickets
-    - Write and update tests in the Release Testing spreadsheet and in Selenium IDE
+    - Write and update tests in the Release Testing spreadsheet
-    - Run Selenium IDE tests for updated areas, note Pass/Fail and date tested in the Release Testing spreadsheet

 ### C. (T-minus 10 working days) Judgment Day